Benefits and Support

 Harvard University’s Information Security Policy effectively addresses the need to protect confidential and sensitive information that is maintained in the various spheres of University administration.
 The research setting poses particular information security risks and challenges, including regulatory and contractual constraints that require additional policy provisions and protective measures.
 While following the Policy Statements of the Harvard Information Security Policy, this policy provides specific guidance for managing research data.

-Tax Information for Postdoc
+Tax Information Website

 - Contact the Harvard Tax Services Office for information regarding the tax obligations of postdocs working at Harvard.
 Foreign nationals can find out more about their tax status, exemptions and obligations on the HIO website.